urbanairship/python-library/docs/push.rst

 Scheduled Message Listing
 -------------------------

-List all pending Scheduled messages on a project, icluding those to Device Local Time and Best Time to Send:
+List all pending Scheduled messages on a project, including those to Device Local Time and Best Time to Send:

    .. code-block:: python